martine-if/writing-samples/BILLY/BILLY-bookcase.md

 You will need:
 - Flathead screwdriver (fits in a screw shaped like the minus sign)
-- Phillips Head screwdriver (fits in a screw shaped like the plus sign)
+- Phillips head screwdriver (fits in a screw shaped like the plus sign)
 - Pencil
 - Hammer
 - Ruler